ItinerDeveloper/Workspace-AiIntegration/ai_integration_addon_windows_install.md

 ### 3.1 Installing the Service

-Open a Command Prompt as Administrator, navigate to the directory containing `wsinvoicedataextraction.exe`, and run:
+Open a Command Prompt as Administrator, navigate to the folder containing `wsaiintegration.exe`, and run:

 ```
-wsinvoicedataextraction.exe install
+wsaiintegration.exe install
 ```

-This will register the addon as a Windows Service.
+This command registers the addon as a Windows Service using the service name and display parameters defined in the `.env` file.

 ### 3.2 Starting the Service

-To start the service, execute:
+After successful installation, start the service with:

 ```
-wsinvoicedataextraction.exe start
+wsaiintegration.exe start
 ```

-The service will begin listening on the configured host and port.
+The AI Integration Addon will now run in the background as a Windows Service, listening on the configured host and port.

 ---

 ## 4. Logging

-By default, logs are written to standard output.
-SEQ integration is optional and can be enabled by configuring the `SEQ_SERVER_URL` in the `.env` file.
-Adjust the `LOG_LEVEL` as needed.
+By default, logs are written to a file or optionally to SEQ if configured.
+Logging level can be adjusted with the `LOG_LEVEL` parameter in the `.env` file.

 ---

-## 5. Updating the Invoice Data Extraction Addon
+## 5. Updating the AI Integration Addon

 1. **Stop** the service:
    ```
-   wsinvoicedataextraction.exe stop
+   wsaiintegration.exe stop
    ```
-2. Replace or update files as needed.
+2. Replace the executable or configuration files as needed.
 3. **Restart** the service:
    ```
-   wsinvoicedataextraction.exe start
+   wsaiintegration.exe start
    ```

 ---

-This guide provides the installation and configuration steps for the Invoice Data Extraction Addon for Itiner Workspace.
+This guide provides the installation and configuration steps for the AI Integration Addon for Itiner Workspace.
 For further support, contact your system administrator or the Itiner Workspace development team.